lakwarus/ballerina-workshop/tutorial-03/README.md

 CMD ballerina run demo.balx
 ```

-You can find available Ballerina docker images which include the Ballerina runtime in Ballerina repository at docker hub. https://hub.docker.com/r/ballerina/ballerina/ Here I have not use a specific tag in the first line of the Dockerfile, which use latest available tag.
+You can find pre build Ballerina runtime docker images at the [docker hub](https://hub.docker.com/r/ballerina/ballerina/).
+Here I have not used a specific tag in the first line of the Dockerfile and then it will automatically use `latest` tag.

 We can execute following command within docker-image folder to create Docker image with our written code.